-Fixed Income Assets: Surplus also is adjusted to reflect an insurer's fixed-income securities' market value.
+Fixed-Income Assets: Surplus also is adjusted to reflect an insurer's fixedincome securities' market value.
 This allows for a better view of a company's current economic capital position.
-The pretax benefit of this adjustment is limited to caps of +10% and -15% of surplus, and the result is then tax affected.
+The pretax impact of this adjustment is limited to +10% and -15% of surplus, and the result is then tax affected.